dret/lectures/st-louis-2016/README.md

 # What the Web can teach us about Microservices

-Microservice Architecture formalizes a model that service development has followed for well over two decades: Allow many flowers to bloom, decouple radically, focus on the interface, and allow for experimentation and failure.
-The experience gathered from Web Architecture can be used as guidance for establishing and cultivating a Microservice Architecture.
+*Microservice Architecture* formalizes a model that service development has followed for well over two decades: Allow many flowers to bloom, decouple radically, focus on the interface, and allow for rapid experimentation and failure.
+The experience gathered from *Web Architecture* can be used as guidance for establishing and cultivating a Microservice Architecture.
 This presentation looks at lessons that can be derived from Web Architecture, and can serve as guidance when planning and implementing a Microservice strategy.

 ## License